nilavya2000/A-B_testing/README.md

   <br><br>
    we shared some details about game.
   <br><br>
   After applying A/B Testing, the analysis result gives us some important information.
 Shapiro Testing rejected H0 for Normality assumption.<br><br> Therefore we needed to apply a Non-parametric test as called Mann Whitney U to compare two groups.
-As a result, Mann Whitney U Testing rejected H0 hypothesis and we learned A/B groups are not similar!
+As a result, Mann Whitney U Testing rejected H0 hypothesis and found A/B groups are not similar!
   <br> <br>
   Briefly, There are statistically significant difference between two groups about moving first gate from level 30 to level 40 for game rounds.
 </i></p>